 by TeachThought Staff

-Like anything else that you’d like to see happen in your classroom, promoting critical thinking skills is a matter of planning and priority.
+Like anything else that you’d like to see happen in your classroom, promoting critical thinking skills is a matter of planning, priority, and practice.

 While teachers are often admonished to push students towards higher-level thinking activities, beyond Bloom’s Taxonomy (or one of TeachThought’s own learning taxonomies), there are precious few models and frameworks that are accessible, comprehensive, or universal enough to be used on a daily basis.

 In was in that light that we found the above model by Duran, Limbach, and Waugh (2006) useful.
 And better yet, it (more or less) parallels Hunter’s basic lesson design that has been used for years as a model for lesson planning, making it far more accessible to most K-12 teachers without having to shoehorn one more thing.

 5 Steps To Plan For Teaching Critical Thinking

 Step 1: Determine learning objectives

 (Might we recommend the QFT strategy?)

 Note: You can find our post on 20 Ways to Provide Effective Learning Feedback here.

 While pretty basic, this model is practical and thus probably worth a look for most teachers (which is why we’ve shared it here)